 The most important thing to remember is that science should be fun!
 Do let us know on social media what you think of our cool science experiments for kids and if you can think of any more ideas we can add to our list.

-I’ve also got a list of science experiments every child should do at least once with a FREE printable checklist so kids can tick the experiments off as they go along.
+I’ve also got a list of science experiments every child should do at least once with a FREE printable experiment checklist so budding scientists can tick the experiments off as they go along.

 Chemistry Experiments for Kids